 Unfortunately, not always is it possible to receive qualified and competent advice in your surrounding.
 That’s when good books come to rescue.

-My journey to the conscious parenting started, as it often happens, accidentally.
+My journey to conscious parenting started, as it often happens, accidentally.
 On the King’s Day, when Dutch cities and villages turn into huge garage sales, we were browsing the streets in amusement and search for something for ourselves.
 Suddenly I noticed a stall full of parenting books and got stuck around them for the next half an hour for sure, during which the mother, who was selling these treasures, was patiently giving me brief reviews of the books and helping to choose the right ones for me, meanwhile managing her two small kids who were selling their self baked muffins and playing when no customers were around.
 I bought 3 books from her and got to them as soon as we came home.
 These books revealed a whole new world for me and left me hungry for more information.
 And after 2 years I regret not having bought all of them from her.

 So here we go with the list of marvellous books for responsible parents who want a better future for their kids and a better present for the whole family.
 All the listing have been hand-picked from a wide variety of books on offer out there, thought through and their advice implemented, where possible, in my own family.

-The list will grow as I discover new treasures, but even one single book will bring positive changes to your home.
+The list will grow as we discover new treasures, but even one single book will bring positive changes to your home.
 So, switch off the TV, put away your phone, invest in your child’s future while you can.
 Because you can.